gilbertokalibra/coursera-getting-and-cleaning-data/README.md

-# coursera-getting-and-cleaning-data
+# Coursera: Getting and Cleaning Data
 The purpose of this project is to demonstrate our ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

+#Files in this repo
+README.md -- Apresentation this project and assignments.
-We will be required to submit: 1) a tidy data set as described below, 2) a link to a Github repository with your script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
-We should also include a README.md in the repo with our scripts.
-This repo explains how all of the scripts work and how they are connected.
+CodeBook.md -- a code book that describes the variables, the data, and any transformations performed to clean up the data. run_analysis.R -- Script R code

 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: